-Much ink has been spilled on the supposed death of globalisation.
-But the story, as always in economics, is more nuanced.
+Seemingly endless commentary has been devoted to the supposed death of globalisation.
+But as ever in economics, the story is not quite so simple.

 The popular narrative goes like this: tariffs first introduced by Trump, maintained by Biden, and now turbo-charged in Trump’s second term, mark the rise of economic nationalism.
 Global integration is retreating; the free trading system of the post-Cold War is collapsing.